 Students enrolled in Duquesne University’s Master of Science in Nursing (MSN) program have an opportunity to specialize in nursing education and faculty roles.
 The program is structured for students to take a deep dive into clinical theory and research to be applied to classroom and clinical learning.

-The Master of Science in Nursing Education curriculum is presented entirely online so nurses can continue their careers, personal life and education goals simultaneously.
+The Master of Science in Nursing Education curriculum is presented entirely online so nurses can continue their careers, personal life, and education goals simultaneously.
 U.S. News & World Report has recognized Duquesne University for excellence in education as a 2018 Best Online Graduate Nursing Program and best among Catholic universities in the nation.
-For more information, contact Duquesne University today.